qooxdoo-archive/qooxdoo-cli/docs/compile-json.md

 - `theme` - this is the theme class for your application
 - `name` - this is an arbitrary, but unique, short name for your application and should be filename and URL friendly - IE no spaces or special characters
 - `environment` - (**optional**) this is a set of application-specific environment settings that override all other settings when compiling this application (see below)
+- `outputPath` - (**optional**) the directory to place the application files (e.g. boot.js and resource.js), relative to the target output directory
+- `uri` - (**optional**) this sets the URI used to access the application directory, i.e. the directory containing boot.js and resource.js; the default is to assume that it is "."
 - `include` - (**optional**) this is an array of class names which are to be included in the compilation, regardless of whether the compiler can detect if they are needed (for example, your application dynamically choose class names on the fly).
 Wildcards are supported by adding a `*`, for example `"include": [ "qx.util.format.*" ]`
 - `exclude` - (**optional**) this is an array of class names which are to be excluded from the application, regardless of whether the compiler thinks that they are needed.
 Wildcards are supported by adding a `*`, for example `"exclude": [ "qx.util.format.NumberFormat" ]`.
 Note that `exclude` takes priority over `include`
 - `compiler` - (**optional**, **advanced**) this is the class name in `qooxdoo-compiler` to use when compiling the application